-John is a senior corporate and commercial lawyer who has specialised in technology and intellectual property law for over 25 years.
+John is a senior corporate and commercial lawyer who has specialised in technology and intellectual property law for 30 years.
 He is a partner in the Corporate and Commercial team at Hall & Wilcox.

 John advises clients on commercial transactions and legal disputes in the fields of IT, telecommunications and media.
 His expertise covers all the legal issues associated with the use of technology in business and government, including licensing, privacy and data protection, copyright, branding and e-payments.

 Known for his hands-on and pragmatic approach, and his ability to find solutions to legal and commercial issues, John is a seasoned practitioner in the IT market and often acts for governments and financial institutions in relation to major IT projects.

 He is widely recognised for his expertise, having been ranked in The Best Lawyers in Australia every year since 2009, being named Sydney's 'Lawyer of the Year' for Information Technology Law (2021 edition) and for Outsourcing Law (2018 edition).
 He is also a recommended lawyer in Doyle’s Guide to the Australian Legal Profession in their 2019 list of Leading Technology, Media and Telecommunications Lawyers, and is a ranked lawyer in Chambers Asia-Pacific 2020 for TMT: Information Technology.

 - Advised Deluxe Small Business Sales, Inc., a wholly owned subsidiary of NYSE-listed Deluxe Corporation, on the sale of all its shares in Hostopia Australia Holding Co Pty Ltd to Newfold Digital, Inc.

 - Acting for an unlisted Australian property fund on the procurement of a major new IT system for the management of its extensive property portfolio.

 - Acting for both suppliers and consumers of non-cash payment services and related technology, including: